DeAngelo Hall Says He Gained Respect for DeAndre Hopkins After Their Infamous Training Camp Altercation

-Former NFL cornerback De’Angelo Hall and Arizona Cardinals star wide receiver DeAndre Hopkins were involved in a training camp altercation in 2015.
-The infamous exchange was featured on HBO’s Hard Knocks.
-Hall revisited the events of that day and had an unexpected reaction to what transpired.
+Former NFL cornerback DeAngelo Hall and Arizona Cardinals wide receiver DeAndre Hopkins were involved in a training camp altercation in 2015.
+The infamous exchange was featured on HBO’s reality sports docuseries Hard Knocks.
+Years later, Hall revisited the events of that day and had an unexpected reaction to what transpired.

-In 2015, DeAngelo Hall was a member of the now Washington Football Team.
+In 2015, DeAngelo Hall was a member of the now-Washington Commanders.
 The Pro Bowl cornerback was in his 12th NFL season and was one of the more experienced players on the team.
-Washington had a joint practice with the Houston Texans.
+During this time, Washington had a joint practice with the Houston Texans.

-Joint practices have become more prevalent, but when two teams get together, egos can sometimes clash.
+Joint practices have become more prevalent, but when two teams get together, egos can clash.
 That’s precisely what happened between Hall and Texans wideout DeAndre Hopkins.
-Hopkins was heading into his third season in the league but had already established himself as one of the rising stars at the wide receiver position.
+Hopkins was heading into his third season in the league but had already established himself as one of the rising stars at wide receiver.

 Throughout the week, Hopkins was carving up the Washington defensive backs.
-The Clemson product dropped one pass, then the opposing defender began talking trash to him.
+The Clemson product dropped one pass, then the opposing defender began trash-talking him.
 Hopkins beat his man but couldn’t finish the play and was visibly upset with himself.
-As he was walking away, Hall approached him and began talking smack as well.
+As he walked away, Hall approached him and began talking smack.
 He touched D-Hop, and the receiver took great exception.

 We can box.
 I fear God, homie.DeAndre Hopkins